pajjaecat/ORI-SRD/docs/howToUse.rst

 Clean your data
 ^^^^^^^^^^^^^^^^^
-Cleaning the input's data is a very important part of the process.
+Cleaning the network's input data is a very important part of the process.
 There is no step by step to follow in this case because the data might largely vary from a problem to another.
 An example of how one might apply this process is available in :ref:`_RstCleanDataSTLaurentDeJourdes`.